A Fire Safety Checklist for the Home

 And it’s one thing to have a smoke alarm.
 It’s quite another to ensure that it’s in good working order.
 In the UK, 21 people die each year not because they didn’t have a smoke alarm, but because the battery in their smoke alarm was either flat or missing.

-To help you protect your home and family from fire, we’ve prepared the following fire safety checklist for the home.
+Smoke damage is costly, and difficult to clean.
+To help you protect your home and family from fire, we’ve prepared the following preventative fire safety checklist for the home.

 Before you go to bed: